SpicyCitrus/Project-Nimbus/README.md

 > 3. You dont have ~ on your keyboard.
 Sadly not all keyboards come with the ~ key so you will notice we have provided the command "~rekit" in alot of the github page.
 So you can copy the command (crl+c crl+v) and still use our service
 ### How to identify a fake project-nimbus staff member
 - People may claim to be project-nimbus staff so heres how to tell if they are fake or not
-> 1. All project-nimbus staff are "Helper" role in the discord server
+> 1. All Project Nimbus staff have Helper role in the 0b0t archive discord server
-> 2. True project-nimbus staff will never threten you about your coords
+> 2. Project-Nimbus staff will never ask you for your coords.
-> 3. Project-nimbus does not log/send coords to any staff or owners so if someone claims to have gotten coords from project-nimbus they are lying
-> 4. more coming soon
+> 3. Project-Nimbus does not log/obtain coordnates, read the Privacy Policy for more info
 ### Terms Of Service
 - Don't try to crash or kick the bot, (anything negative to the bot)
 - Don't try to spam the bots kits, that will result in a blacklist.